 - 60 drops eucalyptus essential oil

 - 40 drops lavender essential oil

 - 40 drops fir needle essential oil

 - In a double boiler, combine coconut oil and beeswax and melt ingredients.

-- Remove from heat and add essential oils and vitamin e (if using).
+- Remove from heat and add essential oils.
 Pour into containers to cool.
 Store in a cool dark place when not in use.

 NOTE - THIS RECIPE IS MADE FOR ADULTS AND CHILDREN 10+ YEARS.
 (VISIT HERE FOR A CHILD-FRIENDLY VERSION) SOME ESSENTIAL OILS IN THIS RECIPE SHOULD NOT BE USED ON CHILDREN BEFORE CERTAIN AGES.
 Please read more on Essential Oil Safety with Babies & Children before using essential oils on or around kids!